 Number of courses: 6

-Sabio offers an immersive, full-time bootcamp that's designed for people who are looking to change their careers.
-You'll get courses in product management from experienced instructors and you can even take some of your classes at the company’s campus located in California.
+Sabio offers an immersive, full-time bootcamp for people looking to change their careers.
+You’ll get courses in product management from experienced instructors, and you can take some of your classes at the company’s campus in California.

-In this bootcamp, you'll learn about a variety of product management topics, including agile development best practices and advanced analytics techniques.
-You can also study remotely from your home or office with Sabio's Online Bootcamp which has an online curriculum that is similar to the one offered onsite at their campus in California.
+In this bootcamp, you’ll learn about various product management topics, including agile development best practices and advanced analytics techniques.
+You can also study remotely from your home or office with Sabio’s Online Bootcamp, which has an online curriculum similar to the one offered on-site at their campus in California.